vishalcookshard/Billing-Panel/QUICKSTART.md

 - Enter your domain (e.g., `billing.example.com`)
 - Confirm the installation

+Note: The installer now fully configures the environment, runs migrations, creates an admin account, and starts queues and the scheduler.
+It will also verify background services (worker and scheduler) are running and that queue connectivity is available in production.

 The script will:
 - ✓ Install Docker
 - ✓ Clone the repository